kjgpta/NSC-Code-Switch-Analysis/README.md

 1. Normalizing Data:

    The `Normalizing Data` directory contains scripts for cleaning and preparing the NSC dataset for analysis.
-This includes tasks such as data cleaning, normalization, segmentation, and annotation.
+This includes tasks such as data cleaning, normalization.

 2. Categorical Analysis:

    The `Categorical Analysis` directory contains code for extracting the information about the categories of the CS data.
-These features may include linguistic, acoustic, or contextual information that can be used for analysis.
+These features include information about data like Age, Gender, Employment, etc.

 3. POS Analysis:

-   The `POS Analysis` directory contains scripts for conducting code-switching analysis and building models to predict code-switching behavior using Part-of-Speech.
+   The `POS Analysis` directory contains scripts for conducting code-switching analysis to predict code-switching behavior using Part-of-Speech.
 These involve the Wordwise and Pairwise analysis of the CS data.

 Please refer to the individual directories for detailed instructions on how to run each script or module.